telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 - Video recording is **not** currently supported on Safari (macOS).

 - Chromium-based browser (like Chrome, Edge, Brave, Vivaldi, and similar) pops a native window once the `start()` method is called.
 The window provides multiple recording options to record the current tab, a new tab, a whole OS window, or the entire screen.
-You have to use the Fiddler Jam reporting within the current browser instance, so it is strongly recommended to always guide your users to select the **This Tab** option.
+It would be best if you used the Fiddler Jam reporting within the current browser instance, so it is strongly recommended to continuously guide your users to select the **This Tab** option.

     ![Use "This Tab" to record the Fiddler Jam portal](../images/portal/report/fj-report-share.png)

 - The Firefox browser pops a native window once the `start()` method is called, where the user is explicitly asked to allow `<your-page-url-here>` to see the selected screen.
 The window provides multiple recording options (from all active OS windows plus the opportunity to record the entire OS window).
-You have to use the Fiddler Jam reporting within the current browser instance, so it is strongly recommended to always guide your users to select the **_<your-page-name-here> - Mozzila Firefox_** window.
+You have to use the Fiddler Jam reporting within the current browser instance, so it is strongly recommended always to guide your users to select the **_<your-page-name-here> - Mozzila Firefox_** window.

     ![Choosing the Fiddler Jam Portal window in Firefox as a recording option](../images/portal/report/fj-report-firefox-allow.png)